avabellaw/my-recipe/readme.md

     * SECRET_KEY
     * DEBUG
     * DATABASE_URL
-8. For this project, you will also have to set the variables for Cloudcube (An Amazon s3 bucket).
+    * DEFAULT_ADMIN_PASSWORD
+    * api_key _for Cloudinary_
+    * api_secret _for Cloudinary_
+    * cloud_name _for Cloudinary_
-9. Under "More" in the top-right, click "Run Console".
+8. Under "More" in the top-right, click "Run Console".
-10. Enter "python3".
+9. Enter "python3".
-11. Enter "from myrecipe import app, db, models"
+10. Enter "from myrecipe import app, db, models"
-12. Next enter "with app.app_context():"
+11. Next enter "with app.app_context():"
-13. Press enter and add a tab.
+12. Press enter and add a tab.
 Then enter "app.create_all()".
 This creates the tables needed from Models.py.
-14. Click "Open App" to view the deployed project.
+13. Click "Open App" to view the deployed project.

 #### Forking the GitHub Repository